 Slowly add the egg yolk mixture by folding it in with your whipped egg whites.
 Do not mix it, you just need to use a spatula and turn it over or fold over until it is well combined.
 (Folding it helps ensure that your fluffy egg whites will not deflate or lose its air as you combine it with the egg yolks mixture.)

 Transfer the batter into the greased loaf pan just half way and leave a 2 inches allowance.
 Bake for 35-40 minutes or until toothpick inserted in the center comes out clean.
-Make sure to place your baking try in the center of the oven.
+Make sure to place your baking try in the center of the oven and check with a toothpick in the center before turning off the oven.

 Once cooked, remove from oven and let it cool for 5 minutes before inverting the cake on the serving platter.